QubesOS/qubes-doc/project-security/verifying-signatures.md

 The filename of the Release Signing Key for your version is `qubes-release-X-signing-key.asc`, where `X` is the major version number of your Qubes release.
 There are several ways to get the Release Signing Key for your Qubes release.

+ - If you have access to an existing Qubes installation, the release keys are available in dom0 in `/etc/pki/rpm-gpg/`.
+   These can be copied into other VMs for further use.
+   In addition, every other VM contains the release key corresponding to that installation's release in `/etc/pki/rpm-gpg/`.

  - Fetch it with GPG:

        $ gpg --fetch-keys https://keys.qubes-os.org/keys/qubes-release-X-signing-key.asc